bimbipsubteam/bimbip-stremio/docs/guide/7-Additional-Stuff.md

 ---
 layout: guide
-title: "🛠️ Additional Stuff"
+title: "🧿 Điện Thờ Hiền Triết"
 ---

-# 🛠️ Additional Stuff
+# 🧿 Điện Thờ Hiền Triết

 Most of the tips to address some issues are already included between the steps of the guide, but I am adding this section for any additional tweaks, explanations, or alternative configurations: